Table of Contents

 In our case, we were “just” flying from DXB > LAX, so the value wasn’t quite as good as if we’d flown further.
 But those options didn’t jive with us wanting to visit Singapore, Vietnam, Australia, etc….and besides, Alex badly wanted to try lots of first class products! 🙂

 Back to the booking.
 Alex collected the necessary SPG points by signing up for (and regularly using) the Starwood Preferred Guest Credit Card from American Express as well as the Starwood Preferred Guest® Business Credit Card from American Express.
+Note: Starwood Preferred Guest (SPG) has since this trip been combined into with Marriott Bonvoy.

 To find award space, he searched the Alaska Airlines website (check out our Emirates first class booking guide for all these details) and saw 2 seats pop up back in November 2016.
 The availability for Emirates first award space is actually really good; we think it’s mostly because using Alaska miles is so expensive now that not many people are making the booking.
 Add to that this obscure method of booking (and the fact that not many people know about it)…more space for us!